 Bell and I still haven’t driven in Ireland.
 We’ve been fortunate to have a few friends visit who have been happy to rent a car themselves and we’ve shared in the cost.
-But being my father’s 2nd visit, I felt ready to finally take the plunge and drive myself.
-Unfortunately my Dad did not feel like taking this dive.
+But being my father’s second visit, I felt ready to finally take the plunge and drive myself.
+Unfortunately, my Dad didn’t feel like going that route.
 He had the same reservations I had for driving on the west coast- aside from driving on the left side, the coastal roads are extremely narrow and rainy conditions can add to the challenge.
 So we opted to explore by other means once again.

 Last year my Dad and I visited Belfast and saw the political murals along with hiking a few gorgeous spots on the coast, like Bray.
 For father’s day weekend this year we took a 2 hour and 15 minute train ride south, on the east coast to Ireland’s oldest town, Waterford.
 We spent a night at the Travelodge, a good cheap option for 3 people sharing a room in several locations in Ireland as the couch pulls out into a little bed in all their rooms.
 We couldn’t do better for 45 euros.
 The intention was that we would wake up early on Father’s Day and take a bus tour to see the famed Copper Coast Geological Park.